 The closer you get to closing a sale, the more important engaging in this type of dialogue becomes.
 They're putting their trust in us, it's our job and responsibility to let them know why it'll be the best decision they've made regarding the future of their company.

 Often times, the most tedious part of closing a deal is the contract.

 This isn't because you're trying to throw one by a prospect, or because the contract doesn't reflect what you've trying to sell.

-The reason the thought of a contract can be tricky is because a client wants to know that we have their back, and we'll do whatever it takes to get results.
+The reason the thought of a contract can be tricky is because a client wants to know that you have their back, and you'll do whatever it takes to get results.

 It's important for us to convey this to prospects.
-We're here to generate results.
-And while the contract is the binding agreement that serves as the blueprint for the entire campaign and client relationship, the overriding focus will always be to generate the results a client needs, achieve their business goals, and fulfill all the promises made.
+And while the contract is the binding agreement that serves as the blueprint for the relationship, the overriding focus will always be to generate the results a client needs, achieve their business goals, and fulfill all the promises made.